 As always, thanks for reading.
 Moreover, thanks for indulging me this rather personal account of my own dragon tattoo journey.

-Happy tattooing, and may all your dragon encounters be enchanting. 🙂
+Happy tattooing, and I hope all your dragon encounters are enchanting.

 Dragon Totem Meanings

 A dragon totem is one of the most powerful totems, representing a huge range of qualities, emotions, and traits.
 When dragons come to us, it could mean many things.
 Learn more about dragon meanings as a totem here.

 More Meaningful Tattoo Ideas